Quoting and Paraphrasing in Your Research

 - After reading the passage that you want to paraphrase, look away from it, and imagine explaining the main point to another person.

 - After paraphrasing the passage, go back and compare it to the original.
 Are there any phrases that have come directly from the original source?
 If so, you should rephrase it or put the original in quotation marks.

 If you cannot state an idea in your own words, you should use the direct quotation.

 Ideally, papers will contain a good balance of direct quotations, paraphrasing and your own thoughts.
 Too much reliance on quotations and paraphrasing can make it seem like you are only using the work of others and have no original thoughts on the topic.

 Always properly cite an author’s original idea, whether you have directly quoted or paraphrased it.
 If you have questions about how to cite properly in your chosen citation style check out the Quick How Tos on three of the most common citation styles: APA, Chicago, or MLA.
 Another helpful source is the Purdue Online Writing Lab.
-The UNR Libraries also have the latest print copies of various citation guides in our reference collection at the Research Help desk.
+The University of Nevada, Reno Libraries also have the latest print copies of various citation guides in our reference collection at the Research Help desk.